HimanchalChandra/Text-Classification-using-Deep-Neural-Network-/README.md

 # Codefundo 2018

- We are planning to build a system which can categorize or classify a textual data using Recurrent Neural Network Model trained using Google Tensorflow.
+ Implemented a system which can categorize or classify a textual data using Recurrent Neural Network Model trained using Google Tensorflow.

 ## how does it works